openshift/microshift/docs/microshift-aio/README.md

 toc: true
 ---

-## Run Microshift All-In-One as a Systemd Service
+## Run MicroShift All-In-One as a Systemd Service

 Copy `microshift-aio` unit file to `/etc/systemd` and the aio run script to `/usr/bin`